massn/elixir-drawille/README.md

-# Drawille
+# Elixir-Drawille

-Elixir-Draw is a library for drawings in the terminal using Unicode Braille characters.
+Elixir-Drawille is a library for drawings in the terminal using unicode braille characters.
 It is based on [Drawille](https://github.com/asciimoo/drawille).

 ## Examples